bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

 ## The effect of -Xss JVM option, and a potential JVM bug

-The default JVM stack size is [known to be 1024 KB](https://docs.oracle.com/en/java/javase/17/docs/specs/man/java.html#extra-options-for-java), appears wasteful for many applications.
+The default JVM stack size, which is known to be 1024 KB, seems wasteful for many applications.

-I conducted tests to answer following questions:
+So I conducted tests to answer following questions:

 - **Can scalability be improved by adjusting JVM stack size?**
 - **What does -Xss JVM argument actually do?
 How does it affect the memory usage?**